Published: July 28, 2025 | Updated: April 3, 2026

 Kratom dependence and withdrawal

-These changing laws reflect a growing recognition that kratom isn’t the harmless herbal supplement many people thought they were.
+These changing laws reflect a growing recognition that kratom isn’t the harmless herbal supplement many people thought it was.

 If you started using kratom to manage chronic pain or opioid withdrawal but now find yourself needing it just to feel normal, you’re not alone, and there are medically supervised alternatives that can help you quit.